-Directive on aid for undertakings in sectors or subsectors deemed to be exposed to a significant risk of carbon leakage due to EU ETS allowance costs passed on in electricity price (aid for indirect CO2 costs) of 23/07/2013, official part of the Bundesanzeiger (Federal Gazette) 06/08/2013 B2, last amended by the second Amendment of Directive of 21/08/2018, Bundesanzeiger (Federal Gazette) 28/08/2017 B1.
+Directive on aid for companies in sectors or subsectors deemed to be exposed to a significant risk of carbon leakage due to EU ETS allowance costs passed on in electricity price (aid for indirect CO2 costs) of 23/07/2013, official part of the Bundesanzeiger (Federal Gazette AT) 06/08/2013 B2, last amended by the second Amendment of Directive of 21/08/2018, Bundesanzeiger (Federal Gazette AT) 28/08/2017 B1.

-The EUA price to be applied for an accounting year is determined from the previous year's average of the closing offer price of the reference contract on each trading day.
-For the 2017 accounting year, this was the ICE futures Europe with delivery in December of the respective year (see Section 5.1 k) of the State Aid Guidelines).
+he EUA price to be applied for an accounting year is determined from the previous year's average of the closing offer price of the reference contract on each trading day.
+For the 2018 accounting year, this was the ICE futures Europe with delivery in December of 2018 (see Section 5.1 k) of the State Aid Guidelines.

-8 The following aid intensities (Ai) set out in the EU State Aid Guidelines under margin No. 26 apply: Ai2013-2015 = 0.85; Ai2016-2018 = 0.8; Ai2019-2020 = 0.75.
+The following aid intensities (Ai) set out in the EU State Aid Guidelines under margin No. 26 apply: Ai2013-2015 = 0.85; Ai2016-2018 = 0.8; Ai2019-2020 = 0.75.

-The German State Aid Directive for electricity price compensation stipulates that the CO_2 costs for the purchase of one gigawatt-hour of electricity per year per installation are subtracted from the undertaking's total aid amount.
-This retention is calculated based on the EUA price for 2017 (€5.40) and the CO_2 emission factor of 0.76 tonnes of carbon dioxide per megawatt-hour.
-This results in a CO_2 retention cost of €4,104 per installation for the purchase of one gigawatt-hour of electricity.
+The German State Aid Directive for electricity price compensation stipulates that the $CO_2$ costs for the purchase of one gigawatt-hour of electricity per year per installation are subtracted from the undertaking's total aid amount.
+This retention is calculated based on the EUA price for 2018 ( $\epsilon$ 5.88) and the $CO_2$ emission factor of 0.76 tonnes of carbon dioxide per megawatt-hour.
+This results in a $CO_2$ retention cost of $\epsilon$ 4,468.80 per installation for the purchase of one gigawatt-hour of electricity.

-In certain circumstances, the term known as 'difference carried forward' applies to determine the amount of aid for the 2017 accounting year.
+In certain circumstances, the term known as 'difference carried forward'9 applies to determine the amount of aid for the 2018 accounting year.
 In principle, the aid is determined based on the accounting year data, however, this is limited by the aid which would have resulted based on the baseline data - as a rule the period between 2005 and 2011.
 If the amount of electricity actually purchased in a previous accounting year exceeded the aid based on the baseline data, the carryover will be credited as a positive balance to the difference account.
-If the amount of electricity for a later accounting year, in this case 2017, is lower than the amount of electricity based on the baseline data, the aid is increased by the difference carried forward.
-However, the increase is limited to the aid amount based on the baseline.10
+If the amount of electricity for a later accounting year, in this case 2018, is lower than the amount of electricity based on the baseline data, the aid is increased by the difference carried forward.
+However, the increase is limited to the aid amount based on the baseline.

 Section 2 provides information about the evaluation methods used to compile this report.
-The results of the 2017 application process are presented and explained in Section 3.
+The results of the 2018 application process are presented and explained in Section 3.

 In addition, Section 4 includes an evaluation of electricity price compensation and emissions trading.
 Sections 5 and 6 evaluate the source of electricity used by undertakings and the total electricity consumption of the respective undertakings or installations.
 Section 7 explains the results at the level of products used in eligible sectors and undertakings.
-Section 8 deals with the share of electricity price compensation in the auction proceeds of Germany, which will be discussed for the first time in this report.
-Finally Section 9 gives an overview of the electricity price compensation for the 2018 accounting year.
+Section 8 deals with the share of electricity price compensation in the auction proceeds of Germany.
+Finally Section 9 gives an overview of the electricity price compensation for the 2019 accounting year.